-Summer's on the way, and that means baseball season.
+Baseball.
 It's America's favorite pastime, and a statistician's dream.
 You've been inspired by Jonah Hill's character in Moneyball and have decided you want to put your 2316 skills to the test crunching baseball numbers.
-We've given you actual data on every MLB game played so far this season (freely available via gameday on mlb.com.
+We've given you actual data on every MLB game played this season (freely available via gameday on mlb.com.
 You can check out gd2.mlb.com/components/game/mlb to take a look at the data used yourself.
-The important data is contained in game_events.xml under each game for a given year, month and day).
+The important data is contained in game\events.xml under each game for a given year, month and day).
 Your task in this assignment will be to parse the given .xml file which contains detailed information of every game down to the pitches in each at-bat, and then process that data to focus mainly on pitching.
 Your goal will be to output an xml file containing Pitchers as the main element instead of games.
-The children of each Pitcher will be a number of PitchData elements, each with a type attribute representing the type of pitch, and three children, NumPitched, AvgSpeed and StrikeToBallRatio which all have just text elements corresponding to their stats.
+The children of Pitchers are Pitcher elements.
+The children of each Pitcher will be a number of PitchData elements, each with a pitchType attribute representing the type of pitch, and three children, NumPitched, AvgSpeed and StrikeToBallRatio which all have just text elements corresponding to their stats.

-Format of Output:
+Format of Output XML:

 Note: Pitchers should be saved to the XML file in alphabetical order!
+PitchData elements within each Pitcher element will not have a specified order.